Resources and Information for

 It is important to set up your email as soon as possible since this is the major form of campus communication for myriad issues of import to faculty.
 Your username and password will be sent to you on or before the faculty pre-instruction days.
 If you have any issues with your username and password, please contact the Computing Helpdesk at (760) 750-4790.
 They are located in Kellogg Library 2013.

 University practice is that faculty members hold one office hour per week, per course taught on campus, though often people teaching an online course may schedule that contact as "online" also.
-Please send your office hours to Adrienne Durso at your earliest convenience, and we will make certain they get posted on your office door.
-Your office hours will also be posted online for the students.
+Please send your office hours to Monica Jordan email@example.com at your earliest convenience before the beginning of the semester, and we will make certain they get posted on your office door.
+Your office hours will also be posted online for the students by the end of the first week of the semester.

 Shared Office (Lecturers)

 You will be assigned to an office that you may or may not share with another professor.
-All of the offices have computers, but, unfortunately, the Department only has one networked computer with access to printing, which is housed in our shared office in SBSB 4116.
+This office has a computer and a printer that you may use to print.
 Please feel free to use this computer for all of your printing needs.
+But we suggest that if you need to make many copies to only print one copy using the shared office printer, then using the copy machine in SBSB 4220 to make the rest of the copies.
 You may schedule time to work in the shared office or you may simply access the office whenever it is vacant.

-You will need to add the workroom printer (SBSB 4220) to your computer before you can print.
+For tenure track faculty, you will need to add the workroom printer (SBSB 4220) to your computer before you can print.
 Please contact the Computing Helpdesk for assistance with adding the printer to your system.
 The Computing Helpdesk phone number is 760-750-4790.
 Please let them know you are trying to add printer: SBSB 4220.
-IN order to print you will need a copy code, which will be emailed to you on or before faculty pre-instruction days.
+In order to print you will need a copy code, which will be emailed to you on or before faculty pre-instruction days.

 Your slide access card to SBSB, which will allow you to enter the building after hours, and the key to your office, will be available for pickup no later than the first day of classes at the University Services Building (USB) off of Barham Drive and La Moree Road.
-The folks at USB will want to see your faculty ID.
-Your key will open your assigned office as well as the main Sociology Department office.
+The folks at USB will want to see your faculty ID or a CA driver's license.
+For Tenure track, your key will open your assigned office as well as the main Sociology Department office and conference rooms.
+For lecturers, your key will open your assigned office and the shared office (to access the mailboxes and shared computer).

-If you would like us to order desk copies for you, please complete the online Desk Copy/Exam Copy Book Order Form.
+If you would like us to order desk copies for you, please complete the online http://www.csusm.edu/sociology/docsimages/deskcopyrequestform.html

 Your class rosters can be accessed through MyCSUSM, which is found on the University homepage under the Faculty and Staff tab.
 For instructions on how to download class rosters, please follow this link: http://www.csusm.edu/cms/TrainingDocumentation/facultydocumetation/faculty-class-rosters.html.